uowaep/CubiQuake/README.md

 ### Recent Changes

 Everything pre r158 works now.
 Anything generated in r158-161 will be broken as the format changed without a version set.
 Going forward from r166, backward compatibility should be maintained.
+It is still always a good idea to delete your fte.cfg file so any changes to default.cfg can be applied.

 r181
 + fixed a hiccup when loading chunk files. was using the rewrite method regardless if a chunk file version needed an update or not. now always opens with read first, and only uses rewrite when necessary (much smoother now)